 There really is no place for spin in the Christian world.
-Plans that stand on truth have no need of a Public Relations Director.
+Plans that stand on truth have no need for the work of a Public Relations Director.
 If we are doing the will of God then why do we need to have things presented in a certain light?
 Recently my daughter was caught cutting a corner in her school work.
-When questioned about it she initially painted the picture that the fault was with the teacher, her mother, the curriculum and her lack of sleep.
-My precious child, what you have is problem, but it’s not a PR problem.
+When questioned about it she initially painted the picture that the fault was with the teacher, her mother, the curriculum, and her lack of sleep.
+My precious child, what you have is a problem, but it’s not a PR problem.
 Your trouble is that you didn’t do the right thing to begin with.
 Honest ministry plans that are birthed in Scripture and prayer have no need for spin.
 These kinds of plans do very well in the light of day.

 4. Palm Greasing